How to be organized in your life with xTiles: simple tips that actually work

 Develop new healthy habits

-Developing new habits should start with thinking about why this is important for you.
-The reasons have to be strong enough so that you won’t stop in the middle of the way.
-The popular suggestions to visualize the results might play a bad trick on you.
-Sometimes, the human brain may not see the difference between thinking about accomplishing something and accomplishing it for real.
-That’s why focusing on the journey rather than a destination is better.
+UDeveloping new habits should start with thinking about why this is important for you.
+The reasons have to be strong enough so that you won't stop in the middle of the way.

-For example, Benjamin Franklin developed the 13 weeks Project of Moral Perfection.
+There are many approaches and tips.
+For example, Benjamin Franklin developed the 13-weeks Project of Moral Perfection.
 Every week was devoted to improving a certain virtue, and the progress was carefully noted in the calendar.
 He repeated his Project every year throughout his life.

-Sometimes, starting is easier when you have a community of people with the same goals.
+Sometimes, a community of people with the same goals is a vital part of starting and keeping moving.
 You show your progress, share your ideas, inspire others, and get your dose of inspiration.

 Set your tasks wisely